University of St Andrews: Colleges

 The university encompasses three colleges: United College, St Mary's College and St Leonard's College.
 The purpose of the colleges at St Andrews is mainly ceremonial, as students are housed in separate residential halls or private accommodations.
-United College is responsible for all students in the faculties of arts, sciences and medicine, and is based around St Salvator's Quadrangle.
+United College is responsible for all students in the faculties of arts, sciences, and medicine, and is based around St Salvator's Quadrangle.
 St Mary's College is responsible for all students studying in the Faculty of Divinity, and has its own dedicated site in St Mary's Quadrangle.
 St Leonard's College is now responsible for all postgraduate students.
-In 2022 the university announced its intention to create New College, a fourth college responsible for the schools of international relations, management, and economics and finance.
-It will be located at the former site of Madras College in the towns' centre, and is expected to cost £100 million.
+In 2022 the university announced its intention to create New College, a fourth college responsible for the school of International Relations and the newly formed Business School, which comprises the departments of Economics, Finance and Management.
+It will be located at the former site of Madras College in the town's centre, and is expected to cost £100 million.

 Faculties and schools

 The four academic faculties collectively encompass 18 schools.
 A dean is appointed by the Master of the United College to oversee the day-to-day running of each faculty.
 Students apply to become members of a particular faculty, as opposed to the school within which teaching is based.
 The faculties and their affiliated schools are: